country-regions/country-region-selector/README.md

 that shows up after a user has selected a country.
 - `data-show-default-option` - optional.
 True by default.
 This shows the "Select Region" default option (or whatever string you've set).
 Set it to "false" to turn it off.
 - `data-default-value` - optional.
-The default selected value in the region dropdown (e.g. "British Columbis")
+The default selected value in the region dropdown (e.g. "British Columbia", or "BC" if using the data-value="shortcode" option)
 - `data-value="shortcode"` - optional.
 By default, region dropdowns will display the full region name.
 This option lets you show a 2-code abbreviation instead. **Please note that all the abbreviations have not yet been added.
 See [this thread](https://github.com/benkeen/country-region-selector/issues/2) that explains how the structure works.** If